 The Bridgewater State University Crisis Management Plan is designed to provide a resource for Bridgewater State University personnel and administrators in assisting with information and guidelines in planning and responding in a crisis.
-While the plan does not cover every conceivable contingency situation, it does supply the basic administrative guidelines necessary to cope with most campus emergencies.
+While the plan does not cover every conceivable contingency situation, it does supply the basic administrative guidelines necessary to cope with most emergencies.

-All campus administrators, especially those whose responsibilities and authority included the operational areas specified in the manual, must adhere to these guidelines.
-Only those University administrators responsible for directing and/or coordinating emergency operations may approve expectation(s) to these crisis management procedures as required to fulfill the emergency response.
+All university administrators, especially those whose responsibilities and authority included the operational areas specified in themanual, must adhere to these guidelines.
+Only those University administrators responsible for directing and/or coordinating emergency operations may approve expectation(s) to these crisis management procedures as required to fulfill the emergencyresponse.